huggingface/blog/using-ml-for-disasters.md

 On February 6, 2023, earthquakes measuring 7.7 and 7.6 hit South Eastern Turkey, affecting 10 cities and resulting in more than 42,000 deaths and 120,000 injured as of February 21.

 In few hours after the earthquake, a group of programmers started a Discord server to roll out an application called *afetharita*, literally meaning, *disaster map*.
-This application would serve search & rescue teams and volunteers to find people and bring them help.
-The need for such an app arose when people posted screenshots of texts with their addresses and what they needed (including rescue) on social media.
-Some people also tweeted what they needed so other people knew they were alive.
+This application would serve search & rescue teams and volunteers to find survivors and bring them help.
+The need for such an app arose when survivors posted screenshots of texts with their addresses and what they needed (including rescue) on social media.
+Some survivors also tweeted what they needed so their relatives knew they were alive and that they need rescue.
 Needing to extract information from these tweets, we developed various applications to turn them into structured data and raced against time in developing and deploying these apps.

-When I got invited to the discord server, there was quite a lot of chaos regarding how we would operate and what we would do.
+When I got invited to the discord server, there was quite a lot of chaos regarding how we (volunteers) would operate and what we would do.
 We've decided that we would collaboratively train models so we needed a model and dataset registry.
 We opened a Hugging Face organization account and collaborate through pull requests as we’ve decided we’d like to build ML-based applications to receive and process information.

 ![organization](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/disaster-assets/org.png)